PitHerm/MQTT/Solis/Requester/readme.md

 # Software and hardware for requesting register contents and send them using MQTT

+## Important information:
+While connecting the circuit to your inverter you may get, depending on the capacitor within the circuit, a short alarm sequence.
+Don't be afraid, if you built the circuit correctly it will stop shortly.

 ## latest changes:

 version 090623-2 : included device type 0x10 and modified the type detection to still work